-DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (September 2019 Part 4: Allegations of abuse made against teachers and other staff).

-1) Individual Staff/Volunteers/Other Adults who receive the allegation:
+- DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (September 2020 Part 4: Allegations of abuse made against teachers and other staff including supply teachers and volunteers). - 1) Individual Staff/Volunteers/Other Adults who receive the allegation: - i.

-- i.
 Write a dated and timed note of what has been disclosed or noticed, said or done. - ii.
 Report immediately to the Headteacher. - iii.
 Pass on the written record. - iv.
-If the allegation concerns the conduct of the Headteacher, report immediately to the Chair of Governors.
+If the allegation concerns the conduct of the Headteacher, report immediately to the Chair of Trustees.
 Pass on the written record.
-(If there is difficulty reporting to the Chair of Governors, contact the Allegations Manager, (LADO) Safeguarding and Improvement Unit as soon as possible).
+(If there is difficulty reporting to the Chair of Trustees, contact the Allegations Manager, (LADO) Safeguarding and Improvement Unit as soon as possible).

-2) Headteacher (or Chair of Governors)
+2) Headteacher (or Chair of Trustees)

 - i.
 If there is no written record, write a dated and timed note of what has been disclosed or noticed, said or done. - ii.
 Before taking further action notify and seek advice from the Allegations Manager, (LADO), Safeguarding and Improvement Unit on the same day. - iii.
 You may be asked to clarify details or the circumstances of the allegation, but this must not amount to an investigation. - iv.
 Report to First Response Children's Duty if the Allegations Manager (LADO) so advises or if circumstances require a referral concerning a child. - v.
-Ongoing involvement in cases: - Liaison with the Allegations Manager (LADO). - Co-operation with the investigating agency's enquiries as appropriate. - Consideration of employment issues and possible disciplinary action where the investigating agencies take no further action. - Possible referral to the DBS or The Teaching Regulation Agency, depending on the outcome.
+Ongoing involvement in cases: - Liaison with the Allegations Manager (LADO). - Co-operation with the investigating agency's enquiries as appropriate (including working closely with the employment agency in the case of supply teachers). - Consideration of employment issues and possible disciplinary action where the investigating agencies take no further action. - Possible referral to the DBS or The Teaching Regulation Agency, depending on the outcome.